timeyyy/system_hotkey/README.rst

 **Input Keysyms**

-System hotkeys uses the keysym names from xlib for everything besides modifiers.(although case insensitive) grep for vk_codes for a list of avaliable chars.
+System hotkeys uses the keysym names from xlib for everything besides modifiers.(although case insensitive) grep for vk_codes for a list of available chars.
 If you are unable to bind to a certain key please let us know.

-You can bind directly to symbols such as ["',. etc Numpad keys can be binded by prefixing with kp_.
+You can bind directly to symbols such as ["',. etc Numpad keys can be binded by prefixing with kp\_.

-Supported modifers include:
+Supported modifiers include:

 - control
 - shift